Behind Open Doors: a Quilted Room Installation in the Upper Vault Gallery at the New Bedford Art Museum

 This installation depicts the abstract emotional lives that exist in every home.
 Families, relationships, people can be as loud, messy, frenzied, dark, stark and/or lonely as they can be loving, comforting, and/or fun.
 Behind Open Doors shows us that power and strength can come from being vulnerable, exposing the truth about emotional reality on the surface.
 The point of this installation is literally to cast our demons out.

-*Behind Open Doors is currently up in the Upper Vault Gallery of the New Bedford Art Museum from February 9th to June 11th 2017.
+*Behind Open Doors was up in the Upper Vault Gallery of the New Bedford Art Museum from February 9th to June 11th 2017.